 Yellooow Monday!
 So check this out…we’re reading a book written by an African economist, Dambisa Moyo, called Dead Aid (pictured).
 We’d heard it mentioned a few times in random conversations so after hearing another reference to it again during a marathon of TED Talks about alleviating poverty and other global issues, we bought the book.
-We’re now 1/4 of the way through it and have to say, it sure is a one of a kind.
-We respect the valid points Moyo brings to the table about aid even though yeah, it’s kind of a downer to all the success stories you’re used to hearing about when it comes to aid.
+We’re now 1/4 of the way through it and have to say, it sure is a one-of-a-kind.
+We respect the valid points Moyo brings to the table about aid even though yeah, it’s kind of a downer to all the success stories you’re used to hearing about when it comes to “aiding”.

 But this weekend we heard something dead wrong about Dead Aid.
 During a Q&A with Bill Gates, Co-Founder of Microsoft and the Bill & Melinda Gates Foundation, at the University of New South Wales, a student posed this question:

 “Mr.Gates, Dead Aid, a book by Dambisa Moyo, illustrates that giving more aid in Africa over the course of the years did not alleviate poverty.
 Instead it kept the economy crippled with governments asking for more aid.
 This flow made a cycle of aid giving which resulted in nothing productive and it has been used to solve nothing except the immediate problems and the money is not being used to make businesses sustainable in Africa.
 What is the foundation’s view in this regard?”